madfalouh/mobile-coding-challenge/README.md

 30 days.
 •

 • As a User I should see the results as a list.
-One repository per row.
+One repository per row.<br/>
-• As a User I should be able to see for each repo/row the following details :
+• As a User I should be able to see for each repo/row the following details :<br/>
-◦ Repository name
+◦ Repository name<br/>
-◦ Repository description
+◦ Repository description<br/>
-◦ Number of stars for the repo.
+◦ Number of stars for the repo.<br/>
-◦ Number of issues for the repo.
+◦ Number of issues for the repo.<br/>
-◦ Username and avatar of the owner.
+◦ Username and avatar of the owner.<br/>

-# Available Scripts
+# Set up the environment and Running the app

 ```
 expo start